pioneerspacesim/Pioneer-Manual/Flying Your Ship.md

 is achieved by clicking the launch icon on the right hand side of the console, or pressing F5.

+When you take off, your ship will be under manual control.
+When taking off from a planet, this means that the pilot must take more or less immediate action to avoid falling back to the ground.

 ## Control

 There are two ways in which you can actively control your ship.
 The